polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 endless.

-First expand your _"backend/slots/"_ folder, and create a new file, and name it for instance Add.cs.
+First expand your _"backend/slots/"_ folder, and create a new file, and name it _"Add.cs_".
 Add the following content to it.

 ```csharp
 using magic.node;